Ove Johansson

 Johansson was a junior at Abilene Christian University after being an all American soccer player at national power Davis and Elkins College, and performed this kick during ACU's 1976 homecoming game against East Texas State University at Shotwell Stadium, in Abilene, Texas.
-This record kick is longer than any other field goal kicked in organized football, one yard longer than the current high school record set by Dirk Borgognone in 1985, two yards longer than the NCAA record (Abilene Christian was playing in the National Association of Intercollegiate Athletics at the time), and three yards longer than the current NFL record of 66 yards set by Justin Tucker in the Baltimore Ravens vs. Detroit Lions game of September 26, 2021.
+This record kick stood as the longest of any other field goal kicked in organized football for 49 years, one yard longer than the current high school record set by Dirk Borgognone in 1985, two yards longer than the NCAA record (Abilene Christian was playing in the National Association of Intercollegiate Athletics at the time), and three yards longer than the official NFL record of 66 yards set by Justin Tucker in the Baltimore Ravens vs. Detroit Lions game of September 26, 2021.
+Johansson's record was eventually broken by Cam Little in 2025 during an NFL preseason game, when Little kicked a 70-yard field goal.

 Professional career

 Johansson had previously played association football, and the 1976 season was his first and only season to play college football.
 He hurt his knee in a season-ending bowl game and played in just two regular season games in the National Football League.
 Kicking for the Philadelphia Eagles in 1977, he was successful in only one of his four field goal attempts and one of three extra points.
 Johansson was the first Swedish-born player to play in the NFL, twelve years before Björn Nittmo.